Glamping Wales Snowdonia

 You can charge up phones in the hut and there are electric lights.
 We provide you with a lantern – we are in Snowdonia National Park Dark Skies Reserve so you’ll need it to find your way to your private compost loo and shower at night!

 You may pick up 3/4G by the hut and there is also a wifi point near reception for those who don’t want to switch off completely!

 BELL TENT FOR HIRE

 Our bell tent is for hire during July and August.
-The canvas tent sleeps 4 and comes kitted out with 2 camp beds and a thick quality double Vango inflated sleeping mat plus basic cooking equipment/utensils and floor matting.
+The canvas tent sleeps 4 and comes kitted out with a proper double bed and 2 camp beds plus basic cooking equipment/utensils and floor matting.
 The spacious and robust bell tent is pitched in a hidden spot on our lower tent camping fields.
 You camp in a private area with your own camp fire and a simple outdoor camp kitchen.
 Just bring your own bedding, food and enjoy a very special corner of Snowdonia National Park…

 is available free at reception.
 There is phone reception and 4G coverage around the site for most networks (except 02)

 - Cycle the flat water-side Mawddach Trail to the George III pub, Fairbourne’s blue flag beaches, shops and steam railway